 - Students who do not make a serious attempt at an assessment task may receive a zero award in the course concerned.
-This may render some students ineligible for the award of the Year 11 and HSC course. - Non-serious attempts include frivolous or objectionable material or failure to attempt whole questions - Students identified as providing non-serious attempts will be asked to justify why they should receive a result in the course concerned - Students who provide answers to examination questions in a language other than English (unless specifically instructed to do so) will have zero marks awarded.
-The Head Teacher of the faculty will advise the student and her parent/caregiver of the decision in consultation with the relevant Deputy Principal.
+This may render some students ineligible for the award of the Year 11 and HSC course. - Non-serious attempts include frivolous or objectionable material or failure to attempt whole questions. - Students identified as providing non-serious attempts will be asked to justify why they should receive a result in the course concerned. - Students who provide answers to examination questions in a language other than English (unless specifically instructed to do so) will have zero marks awarded.
+The faculty head teacher will advise the student and their parent/caregiver of the decision in consultation with the stage deputy principal.